Similarities and Differences between OSI and TCP/IP model

 Differences between the OSI model and the TCP/IP model

-• To define the routing protocols and standards, the OSI model uses the Network layer while the TCP/IP model uses the Internet layer.
+• To define the routing protocols and standards, the OSI model uses the Network layer, while the TCP/IP model uses the Internet layer.

-• The OSI model explains every standard and protocol in detail while the TCP/IP model provides a summarized version of the same.
+• The OSI model explains every standard and protocol in detail, while the TCP/IP model provides a summarized version of the same.

 Differences between the original TCP/IP model and the updated TCP/IP model

-The original version uses a single layer (Link layer) to define the functionalities and components that are responsible for data transmission.
+• The original version uses a single layer (Link layer) to define the functionality and components responsible for data transmission.
 The updated version uses two layers (Data Link and Physical) for the same.
+It defines the functions directly related to data transmission in the Physical layer and those indirectly related to data transmission in the Data-link layer.

 The following figure compares the OSI reference model, the original TCP/IP model, and the updated TCP/IP model.